Close

 Kalachakra: Karma, Winds of Karma & Creative Drops

-Review We have been analyzing the various causal connections between clear-light mind, these winds of karma, the creative-energy drops, and everything that’s involved in our experience of these mental holograms.
-And we proposed that the winds of karma are the mounts of the...
+Review We have been analyzing the various causal connections between clear-light mind, the winds of karma, the creative energy-drops and everything that’s involved in our experience of these mental holograms.
+We proposed that the winds of karma are the mounts of the mental...

 Part